SahanaXRenukaB/Agent-AI/README.md

 ## Overview

-This project was done as part of my GenAI Internship.
+AI Agent for E-commerce Data.
 It uses a Gemini LLM (Google) to understand questions in English and convert them into SQL.
 The SQL is then run on a local database created from our e-commerce product data.

 ## Features